Nobody in the Dark: SmartLyte’s story

 SmartLyte, our community partner based in Birmingham, is passionate about teaching digital skills to transform people’s lives.

 The families SmartLyte works with experience poverty caused by cultural, social and economic challenges.
 A majority of its members and their children lack literacy skills and have limited digital and financial management skills.

-The parents the centre sees often have low aspirations for themselves and for their children.
-Smartlyte strives to change this by teaching parenting skills and raising their aspirations, finding tailored ways to engage learners and keep them motivated.
+The parents SmartLyte sees often have low aspirations for themselves and for their children.
+SmartLyte strives to change this by teaching parenting skills and raising their aspirations, finding tailored ways to engage learners and keep them motivated.